How to Retrieve Files From a Damaged Windows Laptop

 While accessing user files you can get “Access is Denied” error message, this happens because your user account on the broken laptop was protected by a password, but there’s a way to fix that.

 In order to get access to user files on the external hard drive you’ll have to take ownership over the user folder.
 In order to take ownership over Users folder (if you had Windows Vista or Windows 7 installed) or Documents and Settings folder (if you have Windows XP installed) you’ll need to follow these steps.

-- Find files located on the external hard drive and right click on Users folder (if you had Windows Vista or Windows 7 installed) or right click on Documents and Settings folder (if you had Windows XP installed) and after that click on Properties.
+- Find the files located on the external hard drive and right click on the Users folder (if you have Windows Vista or Windows 7 installed) or right click on Documents and Settings folder (if you had Windows XP installed) and after that click on Properties.

 - Head over to the Security tab in User Properties windows.

 - Click on Owner tab in Advanced Security Settings for Users window.

 - Now click on Edit button.

 - Check the Replace owner on subcontainers and objects box.